NATIONAL

 Zoom Out

-The commemorative passport is part of a sweeping effort by the Trump administration to associate the president’s name and image with federal institutions and public landmarks.
-The U.S. Mint recently announced plans for a commemorative gold coin featuring Trump as part of the 250th anniversary, and the president is set to become the first sitting U.S. president to have his signature appear on U.S. banknotes.
+The passport announcement follows several initiatives linking Trump’s name and image to government functions.
+The U.S. Mint announced plans for a commemorative gold coin featuring the president as part of the 250th anniversary.
+Trump will also become the first sitting president to have his signature on U.S. banknotes.

-The Kennedy Center’s board voted to rename the Washington, D.C., performing arts venue the Trump-Kennedy Center, a move criticized by members of the late President John F. Kennedy’s family.
-Additionally, a federal panel granted preliminary approval for a 250-foot victory arch in Washington, D.C., despite significant public opposition and concerns from preservationist groups.
+The board of the Kennedy Center voted to rename the performing arts venue the Trump-Kennedy Center, a decision criticized by members of President John F. Kennedy’s family.
+A federal panel gave preliminary approval for a 250-foot arch in Washington, D.C., despite public opposition.
+The White House demolished the East Wing to make way for a ballroom, leading to a lawsuit from the National Trust for Historic Preservation.

 What’s Next